Android App

 property is not the same as the one you chose in the Firebase console.
 Remove the app from the Firebase console and add it again using the correct package name. - Deprecated Gradle features: The project is using deprecated Gradle features.
 Update the Gradle wrapper to the latest version. -> Update the Gradle wrapper to the latest version.

-If you are having any other issues, please contact us at support@zenithapps.com and we will be happy to help you.
+If you are having any other issues, please contact us at support@getmobilestack.com or through the Discord and we will be happy to help you.